-An application for a transportation permit must be filed in the District office and must include the information required under Rule 8.3 for a drilling or operating permit, as well as information required by the District to evaluate the proposed transport under the standards of Texas Water Code § 36.122.
+An application for a transportation permit must be filed in the District office and must include the information required under Rule 8.3 for a drilling or operating permit , as well as information required by the District to evaluate the proposed transport under the standards of Texas Water Code § 36.122.
 Except as permitted by the District Act, the application for a transportation permit is considered and processed by the District under the same procedure as a permit for in-District water and is combined with applications filed to obtain a permit for in-District water from the same applicant.
 The required information for an application include:

 - A. A separate application shall be filed for each permit.
 Applications shall be filed on the form or in the format approved by the District.
 Each application shall be in written form, sworn to by the applicant and contain: - 1.
-The name and mailing address of the applicant and the name and address of the owner of the land, if different from the applicant, on which the well is to be located.

-- 2. If the applicant is not the owner of the property, documentation owner's property for the proposed use. - 3.
+The name and mailing address of the applicant and the name and address of the owner of the land, if different from the applicant, on which the well is to be located. - 2.
+If the applicant is not the owner of the property, documentation owner's property for the proposed use. - 3.
 A statement of the nature and purpose of the proposed use and the amount of water to be used for each purpose. - 4.
 A statement of the availability of feasible and practicable alternative water supplies to the applicant. - 5.
 The availability of water in the District and in the proposed receiving area during the period for which the water supply is requested for the District to consider under Texas Water Code § 36.122(f)(1). - 6.
 A statement of the projected effect of the proposed withdrawal on the aquifer or aquifer conditions, depletion, subsidence, or effects on existing permit holders or other groundwater users in the District.
-For wells capable of producing 7,000,000 gallons annually, a hydrogeological report by a licensed geoscientist or licensed engineer assessing the impact of the proposed well and transport of water on the existing wells and the aquifer shall be submitted - 7.
-The applicant's water conservation plan and, if any subsequent user of the water is a municipality or entity providing retail water services, the water conservation plan of that municipality or entity shall also be provided or a declaration shall be made that the applicant will comply with the District's management plan, when one is adopted. - 8.
-The location of the well(s), the estimated rate at which water will be withdrawn, the production capacity of the well(s), and where the water is proposed to be used. - 9.
-The names and addresses of the property owners, and the location of their wells, within a half mile radius of the location of the well(s) from which water is to be produced that is to be transported out of the District. - 10.
-A well closure plan or a declaration that the applicant will comply with well plugging guidelines and report closure to the applicable authorities, including the District. - 11, Proof of notification of the application to all landowners within one-half mile radius of the property where the well or wells are located and to all well owners, along with the publisher's affidavit showing publication of the notice of intent to make application for a permit to transport water outside the District.
+For non-exempt wells to be completed as aggregate wells or an individual well completed with an inside casing diameter of eight (8) inches or greater, a Phase I and Phase II hydrogeological report by a Texas licensed geoscientist or Texas licensed engineer assessing the impact of the proposed well and transport of water on the existing wells, subsidence, and the aquifer shall be submitted as required under Rule 8.5F. - 7.
+The applicant's water conservation plan and, if any subsequent user of the water is a municipality or entity providing retail water services, the water conservation plan of that municipality or entity shall also be provided or a declaration shall be made that the applicant will comply with the District's management plan, when one is adopted.